Mary Corkling: Food reform

-Wholemeal bread underwent a revival, with support of the Daily Mail and Lyons teashops.
-In 1916 she wrote in The Graphic about the advantages of not eating white bread.
-However, the message became harder to put forward during the First World War, when "war bread" was introduced, although it was created according to recipes that Corkling had supplied.
-In 1932, her efforts in food reform were acknowledged with a grant from the government.
+Wholemeal bread later received support from the Daily Mail and Lyons teashops.
+In 1916, Corkling wrote in The Graphic about white bread and milling.
+During the First World War, the introduction of "war bread" drew on recipes that Corkling had supplied.
+In 1932, she received a government grant in recognition of her food reform work.

 Death

-Mary Corkling died on 30 May 1938, in London.
+Corkling died in London on 30 May 1938, aged 88.